 Investing in a security, such as a stock or a bond, is essentially a bet that the current market price of the security is not reflective of its intrinsic value.
 A valuation is necessary in determining that intrinsic value.

-The final approach is the Market Approach, which is a form of relative valuation and is frequently used in the finance industry.
-It includes Comparable Company Analysis and Precedent Transactions Analysis.
-We will describe the methods used in the DCF and Market approaches below.
+The final approach is the market approach, which is a form of relative valuation and is frequently used in the finance industry.
+It includes comparable company analysis and precedent transactions analysis.

 A DCF analysis is performed by building a financial model in Excel and requires an extensive amount of detail and analysis.
 It is the most detailed of the three approaches and requires the most estimates and assumptions.
 Therefore, the effort required to preparing a DCF model may also often result in the least accurate valuation due to the sheer number of inputs.
 However, a DCF model allows the analyst to forecast value based on different scenarios and even perform a sensitivity analysis.